jekrch/eurovision-analytics/README.md

     docker-compose up -d
     ```

-    This command will start both databases, and run Flyway migrations, which generate the db schema and import data from CSV files.
+    This command will start both databases, and run the Flyway migrations, which generate the db schema and import data from CSV files.
 3 interactive services will also be started which you can use to start exploring the data.

 4. Connect to interactive data services